 Don’t you just love family?
-I had a chance to chat with my Great Aunt Ree yesterday on the phone.
-She will be 90-years-old this month!
+I had a chance to chat with my Great Aunt Ree on the phone recently.
 She is a blessing in so many ways.

 Aunt Ree is my grandmother’s sister.
 Over the years, I have made so many precious memories with her.
 When we talk, we always talk about family – one of my favorite subjects.

 I always ask her a million questions about relatives, and I love to hear her stories.

 One of my other favorite subjects to talk about with her is food.
 I remember, years ago, sourdough starter sitting on the counter in her kitchen.
 I always thought that was the neatest thing.

 Even these small things are good memories.
 It’s what brings us together and binds our hearts.